gbtan7/kvm-automation/docs/setup-svc.md

 [Install]
 WantedBy=multi-user.target
 ```
-Once the files are located in place withe the right permission (i.e. executable), we can enable the VGPU service.
+Once the files are located in place with the right permission (i.e. executable), we can enable the VGPU service.
 ```
 $ sudo systemctl enable vgpu.service
 $ sudo systemctl start vgpu.service